 \subsubsection{Climate Based Scenario Clustering}

-We discuss the process of clustering using only the five climate features that were used to predict the range maps.
-This clustering when contrasted with the ecologically driven clustering demonstrates the importance of incorporating ecological information.
-Each of these five globally distributed features is predicted across the 34 scenarios.
-In order to directly compare to our ecologically based clustering, we utilize the climate features to perform a clustering in a similar fashion to the ecologically based clustering.
-However, for continuous data, the cosine similarity is not appropriate, as two maps that are scaled versions of each other would be considered very similar to each other, which is not desirable.
-For instance if one map predicted two degrees warmer everywhere than another, the cosine similarity between these two maps would very high, which is not desirable as these two maps represent significantly different predictions.
-Instead we use the $L_2$ distance between maps, which will effectively use both the difference between the means of maps, and differences in the spatial variation.
-To incorporate all five climate features, each feature is normalized before applying the $L_2$ distance.
-We denote $T_s^f(r,c)$ the value of feature $f$ according to scenario $s$ at location $(r,c)$.
-The feature scaled $L_2$ distance between a pair of scenarios $s$ and $s'$ using all five features is given by:
+We contrast the clustering based on range maps with a clustering based only on predicted climate variables.
+This comparison will illustrate the importance of incorporating ecological information by contrasting clusters based only on climate to those using climate to first estimate species ranges before clustering.
+We discuss the process of clustering using only the five climate variables that were used to predict the range maps (see Section \ref{se:Methods} for a description of the predictions).
+Each of these five globally distributed variables is predicted across the 34 scenarios.
+In order to directly compare climate-based clustering to our ecologically based clustering, we utilized the climate variables to perform a clustering in a similar fashion to the ecologically based clustering.
+However, for continuous data, the cosine similarity is not appropriate, as two maps that are shifted versions of each other would be considered very similar to each other.
+For instance, if one scenario predicted two degrees Celsius warmer everywhere than another scenario, the cosine similarity between these two maps would be very high, which is not desirable as these two maps represent significantly different predictions.
+Instead, we use the $L_2$ distance between maps, which will effectively use both the difference between the means of maps and differences in the spatial variation.
+To incorporate all five climate variables, each variable was normalized before applying the $L_2$ distance.
+We denote $T_s^f(r,c)$ as the value of variable $f$ according to scenario $s$ at location $(r,c)$.
+The variable scaled $L_2$ distance between a pair of scenarios $s$ and $s'$ using all five variables is given by